ropensci/dynamite/README.md

 <!-- badges: end -->

-The `dynamite` [R](https://www.r-project.org/) package provides easy-to-use interface for Bayesian inference of complex panel data comprising of multiple measurements per multiple individuals measured in time.
+The `dynamite` [R](https://www.r-project.org/) package provides easy-to-use interface for Bayesian inference of complex panel (time series) data comprising of multiple measurements per multiple individuals measured in time.
 The main features distinguishing the package and the underlying methodology from many other approaches are:

 -   Support for both time-invariant and time-varying effects modeled via B-splines.